jinghuahe123/DSOC/README.md

 Once these are filled out, run the program a third time to start it.

+To schedule a notification to show up on a specific device, set a flag "SENDTO: \<target device name\>" on the first line of the calendar event description in Outlook.
+Similarly, for filtering notifications out of a certain device, ensure the "SENTO: " flag does not contain the target device name.

 To Quit the program, press the sequence of keys: **Ctrl+Shift+Q**

 ## Error Codes